I hate my hearing aids. What do I do?Why people hate their hearing aids and how you can learn to love yours

 Why do I hate my hearing aid?

 There are a variety of reasons for being dissatisfied with your hearing devices.
 One of the most common reasons is that you were reluctant to get them in the first place.
 If that’s the case, reevaluate your perspective.
-Hearing aids provide important health benefits, just like eyeglasses and artificial joints.
+Hearing aids provide important health benefits beyond helping you hear better, such as delaying dementia.
 Appreciating your hearing aids might be as simple as accepting you need them.

 If you were on board with the diagnosis of hearing loss in the first place and are still dissatisfied with your devices, don't give up.
 Martin Case, a hearing instrument specialist and founder of Fountain Hills Hearing Health in Fountain Hills, Ariz., said there are three primary reasons why people aren’t satisfied with their hearing aids:

 Here’s the good news: All three of those reasons can be addressed, especially when you’re working with an experienced hearing healthcare professional.

 “As we get older, learning new things can be a challenge,” he said.
 “If patients are willing to have a hearing evaluation, they’re in a good place to get the benefit.”
 The important thing is to speak up and let your hearing care provider know you're having problems and unhappy with your hearing aids.